 Support of signaling of modified power ratio between CSI-RS and PDSCH/SSB or between SSB and CSI-RS are expected to provide adaptation of flexible power ratio values and potentially reduce overhead, e.g. by utilizing group-level or cell common signaling.

-This may include enhancements on CSI-RS based measurements, such as beam management, beam failure recovery, radio link monitoring, cell (re)selection and handover procedure
+This may include enhancements on UE measurements, such as beam management, beam failure recovery, radio link monitoring, cell (re)selection and handover procedure

 The transmission bandwidth may be adapted jointly with transmission power to keep the similar reception performance.